Akere Muna: Personal life

-In 1978, Akere Muna married Beverly Bird, the daughter of V.C.
+In 1978, Akere Muna, son of Salomon Tandeng Muna and brother of Bernard and Ama Tutu Munamarried Beverly Bird, the daughter of V.C.
 Bird, the then-prime minister of Antigua and Barbuda.
 They have two daughters, Lydia Muna and Kandi Muna.

 Family background

 Akere Muna is the son of Solomon Tandeng Muna (1912 – 2002) and Elizabeth Fri Ndingsa (1918 – 1983).
 He is the seventh of eight children; six older brothers (Daniel Muna, Bernard Muna, Edwin Muna, Humphrey Muna, Walinjom Muna, and George Muna) and a younger sister (Ama T. Muna).
 His father, Solomon, was Prime Minister of West Cameroon, and subsequently the Vice President of the Federal Republic of Cameroon.
 He then became president of the National Assembly until his retirement in 1987.

 The Muna family is one of the most prominent families in Cameroon.
-Daniel Muna, Akere's oldest brother, founded one of the longest-running and largest private hospitals in the Central African region, Polyclinic Bonanjo (renamed the Daniel Muna Memorial Clinic after his passing in 2009).
+Daniel Muna, Akere's oldest brother, founded one of the longest-running and largest private hospitals in the Central African region, Polyclinic Bonanjo (renamed the Daniel Muna Memorial Clinic after his death in 2009).
 He also served as the President of the Cameroon Medical Council, the body that controls and organizes the medical profession in Cameroon, and promotes and preserves the medical ethics code.

 Bernard Muna, a career lawyer, is currently Chairperson of the United Nations Commission of Inquiry on the Central African Republic.
 He was also the Deputy Prosecutor of the United Nations Criminal Tribunal for Rwanda (1997-2002) and served as President of the Cameroon Bar Association (1986 - 1992).
 In 1987, he was elected President of the Central African Lawyers Union (UNAAC).
 He ran unsuccessfully for president of the Republic of Cameroon in 2011, and remains a prominent opposition figure in the country.

 Walinjom Muna is a cardiologist and former president of the African Society of Cardiology.

 Ama T. Muna, the youngest sibling, used to be the Minister of Arts and Culture in Cameroon.